Email Error Messages - What Do They Mean?

 - If you've recently changed where your domain points, or if you've upgraded or downgraded your hosting plan, wait up to 72 hours for your new DNS settings to propagate worldwide.

 - It's also possible that your local IP is blacklisted.
 Wait 24 hours and try again, using webmail in the meantime.
-If it still doesn't work after 24 hours, check out local IP that could be blacklisted.
+If it still doesn't work after 24 hours, check out the local IP that could be blacklisted.

 This error is a warning from your email application that the SSL certificate that the server uses doesn't match the name that your email application was expecting.
 Variations of this error include: